thatlarrypearson/vehicle-telemetry-system/README.md

 uv build .

-# Developers may want to install the software such that changes are reflected in the virtual runtime environment automatically.
+# Developers and data analysts install the software such that changes are reflected
+# in the virtual runtime environment automatically.
 uv pip install -e .

 # For production use, install the software as a Python package.